prathik/Google-Login/README.md

 2. Define **ONLY_AlLOW** with the domain name that you want to allow.
 For all Google users, change it to *@gmail.com* if you want to allow only  google apps specific users change it to *@yourdomain.com*.
 3. If you need a seperate base path, then change the **BASE_PATH**, generally no change is required for this.

+Edit login-page.php to change how the page the redirects to Google/has a button to authenticate to be changed.

+Edit invalid-email.php to change the error message which comes when the user logs in with the wrong email id.

 Updating
 --------